 Scuffed Toes and a Thin Branch

 He was sick to death of all the quips.
 All the snotty nosed little kids rushing up, poking, taunting and generally being obnoxious.
 And boy could they be obnoxious.
 Without much effort.
 Not needing too much encouragement.
-The six to ten year olds were the worst.
+The six- to ten-year-olds were the worst.
 Running after him shouting “Long Leg Lenny, Long Leg Lenny don’t trip over Long Leg Lenny it’s a long way down.”
 Things like that.
 And worse.
-Such language for an eight year old.
+Such language for an eight-year-old.
 Young Bobby Stumpings needed an extended appointment with a bar of soap.

 Clothes as every tall or tallish person will tell you are at best difficult.
 Tall and well-proportioned is specialist to be sure but doable.
 Just a bit of adjustment needed in skinniness situations.
 Tall with short legs, elongated trunk and long arms is a definite problem.
-All right if you are rich you simply get Threadbare Charlie and his friend Nigel to make you up suits of fabulously trendy apparel.
-Otherwise its down the superstore and hope for the best.
+All right if you are rich, you simply get Threadbare Charlie and his friend Nigel to make you up suits of fabulously trendy apparel.
+Otherwise, it's down the superstore and hope for the best.

-Sally slightly younger than Lenny and very attractive, especially to Lenny.
+Sally is slightly younger than Lenny and very attractive, especially to Lenny.
 He really does like her but the pictures painted in his mind, big against small, leads to a natural reluctance.
 The taunts he gets are bad enough.
 The two of them together as an item would likely be a torment.
 For both of them.
 He therefore satisfies himself with just being around her.
-Their expeditions to buy shoes providing an opportunity.
+Their expeditions to buy shoes provide an opportunity.
 They buy shoes and have lunch.
 Almost a date but not quite.

 Lenny works and works hard.
 Scaffolding, that is his number.
 Own business, own lorry, own plant.
-His height a definite benefit.
+His height is a definite benefit.
 Has the help of Smithy.
 Daniel Smith, nice chap, touch younger who likes to lug stuff around.
 Could do it all day.
 Fit and a sensible height.
 Smithy is learning.
 Learning the ropes or in this case the poles.
 They work all over the area.
 Small stuff mainly for local people and jobbing builders.
 Both are strong.
 Heavy is scaffolding.
 Builds you up.
-Not that Lenny needed building up he is probably built up enough already.
+Not that Lenny needed building up; he is probably built up enough already.

-One day they were having lunch.
+One day at work they were having lunch.

 “Doing anything this weekend Lenny?”
+Daniel asks.

 “Off to buy shoes with Sally.”